 - Professionalization opportunities.
 Our program offers a new assistantship in oral history to help students gain the experience they need to carve out a successful career.

+What can you do with a master's in history?
 Our graduates have been accepted with support to Ph.D. programs at the SUNY Binghamton, UNC Greensboro, Temple University and Auburn University.
 Recent graduates have successfully landed jobs with the Smithsonian Institution and the State of Maryland Cultural Affairs Department.

 Still have questions?
 Check out our FAQ for more information.